-Two Queensland teams have received $20,000 to produce short animated films, as recipients of the Epic Games Unreal Engine Short Film initiative.
+Two Queensland teams, Perception Pictures and Samuel Keene, have completed production of their two short animated films, as recipients of the Epic Games Unreal Engine Short Film initiative.

 Perception Pictures Pty Ltd (Jade van der Lei and Josh Tanner)